shaposhnikoff/my_medium_articles_starred/100-days-of-devops-day-3-introduction-to-cloudtrail-5ce923f44584.md

 # 100 Days of DevOps -Day 3(Introduction to CloudTrail)

-Welcome to Day 3of 100 Days of DevOps, Let extend the journey of DevOps Monitoring and Alerting [**100 Days of DevOps — Day 1(Introduction to CloudWatch Metrics)** *Welcome to Day 1 of 100 Days of DevOps, I would like to start this journey with one of the most critical concepts in…*medium.com](https://medium.com/@devopslearning/100-days-of-devops-day-1-introduction-to-cloudwatch-metrics-b04be36307a8)
+Welcome to Day 3 of 100 Days of DevOps, Let extend the journey of DevOps Monitoring and Alerting with CloudTrail.
+[**100 Days of DevOps — Day 1(Introduction to CloudWatch Metrics)** *Welcome to Day 1 of 100 Days of DevOps, I would like to start this journey with one of the most critical concepts in…*medium.com](https://medium.com/@devopslearning/100-days-of-devops-day-1-introduction-to-cloudwatch-metrics-b04be36307a8)
 [**100 Days of DevOps — Day 2 -Introduction to Simple Notification Service(SNS)**
 *Welcome to Day 2 of 100 Days of DevOps, Let extend the journey of DevOps Monitoring and Alerting…*medium.com](https://medium.com/@devopslearning/100-days-of-devops-day-2-introduction-to-simple-notification-service-sns-97137b2f1f1e)

-*with CloudTrail.*

 ***Problem:** Logs all the API calls in an AWS account(including AWS Console, CLI and API/SDK calls)*